RobeDM/LIBIRWLS/README.md

 You must use the make command using the following parameters:

  - OSX: A boolean variable that tells that you are using OS X operating system.
- - CC: To tell where is the gcc compiler that you have installed.
+ - CC: To tell where is the gcc compiler that you have installed (macports install software under the path /opt/local/bin/ and homebrew under /usr/local/Cellar/).
  - VECLIBDIR: To tell where is the veclib library if it is not in the default directory.

-Then you can use the make telling command telling the path of the compiler that you have installed (the default path for macports gcc is /opt/local/bin/ and the default path for homebrew is /usr/local/Cellar/) and the installation directory of ATLAS, for example:
+For example:

- - For example, if you have installed gcc 6 using Homebrew:
+ - If you have installed gcc 6 using Homebrew:

         cd LIBIRWLS
         make OSX=1 CC=/usr/local/Cellar/gcc/6.2.0/bin/gcc-6